Creating a Private Endpoint

 • The list of DNS zones used to resolve the FQDNs or private IPs of the data sources that you want to harvest.

-If all the data sources in your private network are accessed with private IPs, then while creating a private endpoint you must specify at least one resolvable FQDN or DNS.
+• If all the data sources in your private network are accessed with private IPs, then while creating a private endpoint you must specify at least one resolvable FQDN or DNS such as the DNS of VCN or subnet.

-For private autonomous databases, use the FQDN of the database as the DNS zone.
-For custom data sources running on Oracle Cloud Infrastructure compute Virtual Machines (VMs), you can specify the FQDN of the VM, or the domain name of the subnet in which the VM is provisioned, or the domain name of the VCN.
+• For custom data sources running on Oracle Cloud Infrastructure virtual machines (VMs), provide the FQDN of the VM (in the Internal FQDN field as shown in the following screenshot), the domain name of the subnet in which VM is provisioned, or the domain name of the VCN.

 1. Open the navigation menu and click Analytics & AI.
 Under Data Lake, click Data Catalog.